afshinamighi/Courses/ConcurrentCSharp/Exercises.md

 # Week 2:

 The main objectives are to understand and apply concepts of processes and inter-process communications in programming.
+In this week you will learn:
+- how to obtain processes information from os.
+- how to create and run a process through a program.
+- how can two running processes communicate with each other.

 ## Preparation:
 1. Use the online reference below and answer the questions: